 Today, parents can confidently choose to have a vegan pregnancy with reliable information at their fingertips from specialized websites.

-A growing body of personal and professional resources, as well as supportive virtual communities, are increasingly accessible to help vegan parents through this phase of life.
+A growing body of personal and professional resources and supportive virtual communities are increasingly accessible to help vegan parents through this phase of life.